- Form a Company Now! +

-Instead of going through all these hassles, you can enlist the services of a reputable and established Registered Office in the state of Delaware, such as Harvard Business Services, Inc. We have standard business office hours and a Mail Center staffed with several personnel to accept any service of process that may arrive for an entity.
+Instead of going through all these hassles, you can enlist the services of a reputable and established Registered Agent in the state of Delaware, such as Harvard Business Services, Inc. We have standard business office hours and a Mail Center staffed with several personnel to accept any service of process that may arrive for an entity.
 Also, your entity’s documentation will list our Registered Agent address on file with the state of Delaware rather than your home address and personal details.

 We realize that one written notice in regards to an important annual bill, such as the Franchise Tax, is simply not enough for most people.
 Therefore, we send multiple reminders via email and regular mail in order to ensure that our clients have ample time to make payment arrangements.

 The reality is that it can be less of a hardship to form a company with a Registered Agent as opposed to trying to act as your own agent.